dCache/dcache-book2/config-acl.md

 HOW TO SET ACLS
 ---------------

 The `setfacl` command is used to set a new ACL.
 This command accepts arguments with the following form:

-setfacl
+setfacl <ID> <ACE> [<ACE>...]

-ID
-ACE
-ACE
-The ID argument is either a PNFS-ID or the absolute path of some file or directory in DCACHE.
-The `setfacl` command requires one or more ACE arguments seperated by spaces.
+The <ID> argument is either a pnfs-ID or the absolute path of some file or directory in dCache.
+The setfacl command requires one or more <ACE> arguments seperated by spaces.

-The `setfacl` command creates a new ACL for the file or directory represented by ID.
-This new ACL replaces any existing ACEs for ID.
+The setfacl command creates a new ACL for the file or directory represented by <ID>.
+This new ACL replaces any existing ACEs for <ID>.

 An ACL has one or more ACEs.
-Each ACE defines permissions to access this resource for some [Subject].
+Each ACE defines permissions to access this resource for some [Subject](#the-subject).
 The ACEs are space-separated and the ordering is significant.
 The format and description of these ACE values are described below.

 ### Description of the ACE structure

-The ACE arguments to the `setfacl` command have a specific format.
+The <ACE> arguments to the `setfacl` command have a specific format.
 This format is described below in Extended Backus-Naur Form (EBNF).

 ACE
 Subject